lbl-camera/rhizonet/README.md

 The training patches can be created using the data preparation code for cropping and patching.

 The training was done on a dataset of multiple ecofabs (plants with different nutrition types) at the two last timestamps.
 The use of at least one gpu is necessary for training on small patch-size images.
-The predictions can be done on any other timestamp by loading the appropriate model path.
-The Google Colab tutorial below details the steps to do so with a given subset of images and 3 possible model weights (varying with the size of the used patches).
+The predictions can be done on any other timestamp by loading the model path.
+The Google Colab tutorial below details the steps to do so with a given subset of images and model weights.
 It is also possible to apply the post-processing using the Google Colab tutorial on the predicted images which uses cropping and morphological operations, and plot the extracted biomass from the processed predictions.